giuliodondi/kOS-Shuttle-OPS3/README.md

 - To ramp down the contingency G curve gently, pitch actually starts to raise slightly after peak Gs.
 By this time the orbiter is in a phugoid
 - The latter parts of the plot ALPTRN show a flat G-forces curve in a normal GRTLS indicative of a stable glide
 - in a contingency, G-forces have an inverted curve which is indicative of the phugoid.
 The phugoid is followed by a second plunge and pullout, which is gentler and can be handled by ALPTRN

+Other things only pertaining to contingency:
+- The speedbrake is set to a lower limit
+- The Orbiter will start banking gently during the pullout to a maximum of 20°
+- **The bank will always be to the LEFT** because in a contingency this will always bring the Orbiter closer to land, both for KSC and Vandenberg launches
+- The transition from NZHOLD to ALPTRN happens when Gs are low enough and delaz to whichever targeted site is decreasing
+- The transition from ALPTRN to regular TAEM guidance happens when the Orbiter is descending and moving towards the target site instead of away from it

 </details>